 Managing Director, Owner

-Elena has dedicated the last 8 years of her life to clients in Mental Health and Substance Abuse Recovery.
+Elena has dedicated the last 15 years of her life to clients in Mental Health and Substance Abuse Recovery.
 She hopes to one day be traveling the world and spending her days on a warm beach somewhere.
 In her spare time, she enjoys spending time with her family, reading, and driving out to the coast where she gets the chance to enjoy the sand and sun.
-Elena is a great asset to the practice.
-She greets each patient as they arrive for their appointment, checks patients in and out, maintains the flow of the office environment and assists in other departments, as needed.
+Elena helps manage day to day operations and is a support to the owners.
 Elena is excited to be a part of our growing team here at Lifepath Counseling & Wellness and works to provide a positive experience for every client that walks through our doors.

 Teri is our admin assistant.
 She has a passion for helping others and meeting new people.
 She has been in different helping roles for over 13 years whether it be with people or animals.
 She is one of the kind and friendly faces that will greet you on the phone or in the office at Lifepath.
 Teri enjoys spending free time with her family and her fur baby Francis.

 Emily joins the Lifepath team as an insurance billing specialist.
 She has over 10 years' experience working in healthcare in several different capacities.
 Emily is passionate about doing her part to contribute to the mental and physical health and wellbeing of the world.
 She loves being able to utilize her knowledge, skills, and abilities to optimize the healthcare experience for patients, providers, and everyone in between.
 Emily enjoys playing volleyball, skiing, and attending outdoor concerts.
 She is the proud mother of a beautiful, kind and compassionate daughter.